idna001/Hacktoberfest/README.md

 Contribute to the Hacktoberfest by making small components like contact form, carousel, card, etc.
 By the end of this fest I hope we create a nice website.

+## Mention your name with your work here
+- Anuja: Login Page
+- md sahil khan: page editing

 ## Ideas for website
 <i>Anything you want just mention here</i>